Butler vs. Georgetown College Basketball BetMGM Promo Codes, Predictions & Picks - December 19

 Butler vs. Georgetown BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 19

-Tuesday's contest that pits the Butler Bulldogs (9-2, 0-0 Big East) against the Georgetown Hoyas (7-4, 0-0 Big East) at Hinkle Fieldhouse is expected to be a lopsided matchup based on our computer prediction, which projects a final score of 81-70 in favor of Butler, who is heavily favored by our model.
-Game time is at 6:30 PM ET on December 19.
+Tuesday's game that pits the Butler Bulldogs (9-2, 0-0 Big East) versus the Georgetown Hoyas (7-4, 0-0 Big East) at Hinkle Fieldhouse has a good chance to be a one-sided matchup based on our computer prediction, which projects a final score of 81-70 in favor of Butler, who is big favorites by our model.
+Tipoff is at 6:30 PM ET on December 19.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!